Rolling Meadows Courthouse

 Rolling Meadows Felony Cases

 If you are arrested for a felony in any of the municipalities covered by the Third Municipal District Courthouse in Rolling Meadows, you will be brought to the Rolling Meadows Courthouse for a Bond Hearing in Room 108 at 1:30.
-If the Judge grants you an I-Bond, the paperwork will be prepared by the Clerk and you will be released from custody at the Rolling Meadows Courthouse.
-If the Judge sets a Cash Bond and you post the cash at the Rolling Meadows Courthouse, you will be released directly from the Courthouse.
+If the Judge grants you an I-Bond, which does not require the posting of any money to be released, the paperwork will be prepared by the Clerk and you will be released from custody at the Rolling Meadows Courthouse.
+If the Judge sets a Cash Bond, which is commonly called a "D-Bond", you can post the cash at the Rolling Meadows Courthouse and you will be released directly from the Courthouse.
 If a Cash Bond is set and you do not post the cash at the Rolling Meadows Courthouse, you will be turned over to the Cook County Sheriff, placed on a bus, and taken to Cook County Jail at 26th and California.
-If bond is posted at Cook County Jail, you will be released at the jail.
-If bond is not posted, you will remain in custody at the Cook County Jail until the case is finished.
+If Bond is posted at Cook County Jail, you will be released from the jail.
+If Bond is not posted, you will remain in custody at the Cook County Jail until the case is finished.
 The Cook County Sheriff will bring you to the Rolling Meadows Courthouse for every court appearance, and will return you to the Cook County Jail after each court appearance.

 Your first official court appearance in Rolling Meadows after the Bond Hearing will be for a Preliminary Hearing.
 All Rolling Meadows Preliminary Hearings are held throughout the day in Room 108.
 A Preliminary Hearing is a short hearing to determine whether the state has enough evidence to charge you with a crime.
 The state has the burden of proving by a preponderance of the evidence, more probably true than not true, that a crime was committed and that you are the one that committed the crime.
 It is important that you have an experienced Rolling Meadows Preliminary Hearing lawyer represent you at a Preliminary Hearing in Rolling Meadows.
 It is the first chance you will get to challenge the state's case against you.
 In most cases, it will be the only chance your lawyer will get to question any of the state's witnesses prior to trial.
 A court reporter will be recording all the questions and answers given at a Preliminary Hearing and a skilled and experienced criminal defense lawyer will know what to do have a successful Preliminary Hearing.

-Rolling Meadows criminal defense lawyer, James Dimeas, has been handling Preliminary Hearings at the Rolling Meadows Courthouse for 25 years.
-He understands what he is doing and how important it is to get as much information out of the state's witnesses so that he could prepare your case and line up a defense to the criminal charges.
-He understands that a Preliminary Hearing will probably be the only opportunity he may have to attack the state's case and damage the credibility of the state's witnesses before trial.
+Rolling Meadows criminal defense lawyer, James Dimeas, has been handling Preliminary Hearings at the Rolling Meadows Courthouse for over 26 years.
+James Dimeas understands what he is doing and how important it is to get as much information out of the state's witnesses so that he can prepare your case and line up a defense to the criminal charges.
+James Dimeas understands that a Preliminary Hearing will probably be the only opportunity he may have to attack the state's case and damage the credibility of the state's witnesses before trial.
 James Dimeas is a highly experienced and successful criminal attorney.
 He is highly respected at the Rolling Meadows Courthouse and knows how to win cases in Rolling Meadows.

 Rolling Meadows Misdemeanor Cases

 If you are charged with a misdemeanor in any of the municipalities covered by the Third Municipal District Courthouse in Rolling Meadows, your case will be heard somewhere in the Rolling Meadows Courthouse during different times of the day.
-The most common misdemeanor cases in Rolling Meadows are DUI cases, Retail Theft cases, Theft cases, Drug cases, and Battery cases.
+If you are taken to Rolling Meadows for a Misdemeanor Bond Hearing, you will be taken to Room 108 at 10:00 am.
+If you are charged with a Domestic Battery, you will be taken to Room 207 in the morning for a Bond Hearing.
+The most common misdemeanor cases in Rolling Meadows are DUI cases, Retail Theft cases, Domestic Battery cases, Theft cases, Drug cases, and Battery cases.
 The date and time of your case will depend on which town you were arrested in.

 If you are charged with a Domestic Battery in any of the towns covered by the third Municipal District Courthouse in Rolling Meadows, your case will be heard in Room 207.
 Misdemeanor Domestic Battery cases are in the morning, usually at 9:30 a.m.
 If you are charged with a felony Domestic Battery, such as an Aggravated Domestic Battery, your case will be heard in Room 207 at 1:30 pm.
 Room 207 at the Rolling Meadows Courthouse is a courtroom that is specifically assigned to hear Domestic Battery or Domestic Violence cases in Rolling Meadows.